makerfactoryio/docs/docs/development-boards/sensorio/schematics.md

 This MCU interfaces directly to the USB connector.
 It uses an STM proprietary protocol to transfer the SWD/JTAG protocol data, control the Reset/Run state of the target MCU and converts the Virtual Comm Port into the physical UART connected to the target MCU (STLK_TX and STLK_RX lines) which can be used by the application to send logging data or receive commands from the host PC.

-The NPN transistor Q1 is used to pull-high the USB_DP line to force a USB re-enumeration after a firmware update.
+The NPN transistor Q1 is used to push the USB_DP line to force a USB re-enumeration after a firmware update.

 ![st-link-debugger](../../images/sensorio/st-link-debugger.png)

 The bi-color LED (LD1) indicates the state of the ST-Link interface:

-!!! note "LD1 status indication:"
+!!! note "ST-Link status indication:"
 	* **Blinking RED**: the first USB enumeration with the PC is taking place
 	* **RED**: communication between the PC and ST-LINK/V2 is established (end of enumeration)